apache/hawq-docs/admin/ambari-admin.md

 	|\> 256 and <= 512|1 \* \#nodes|
 	|\> 512|512|
 6.  **Note:** Ambari requires the HAWQ service to be restarted in order to apply the configuration changes.
 If you need to apply the configuration *without* restarting HAWQ (for dynamic cluster expansion), then you can use the HAWQ CLI commands described in [Manually Updating the HAWQ Configuration](#manual-config-steps) *instead* of following this step.
     <br/><br/>Stop and then start the HAWQ service to apply your configuration changes via Ambari.
 Select **Service Actions > Stop**, followed by **Service Actions > Start** to ensure that the HAWQ Master starts before the newly-added segment.
-During the HAWQ startup, Ambari exchanges ssh keys for the `gpadmin` user, updates the `hawq_hosts` and `slaves` files in `$GPHOME/etc/`, and applies the new configuration.
+During the HAWQ startup, Ambari exchanges ssh keys for the `gpadmin` user, and applies the new configuration.
 >**Note:** Do not use the **Restart All** service action to complete this step.
 6.  **Note:** Consider the impact of rebalancing HDFS to other components, such as HBase, before you complete this step.
     <br/><br/>Rebalance your HDFS data by selecting the **HDFS** service and then choosing **Service Actions > Rebalance HDFS**.
 Follow the Ambari instructions to complete the rebalance action.